Spinal Deformities

 • Flat Back Syndrome

 Some spinal deformities are mild and stabilize over time, while others get worse if untreated.
-If gone untreated, symptoms include:
+If left untreated, symptoms include:

 • Worsening arthritis